kushtrimh/zana/CONTRIBUTING.md

 - [Maven](https://maven.apache.org/) >=3.8.1 (`deployment`)
 - WSL, Git Bash or anything similar (`tools`)

-You can not need all those tools, if you please on building/testing only certain parts of the application.
+You do not need all those tools, if you plan on building/testing only certain parts of the application.
-This guide does not show you how to install those tools, but you can find that information on their official documentation.
+This guide does not show you how to install those tools, but you can find that information on the official documentation of each tool.

 ### Services